Veteran Analyst Makes A Dire Prediction (Only Gold Investors Will Like This)

 In stage 3, safe haven investment prices, especially gold, surge.

-In this simple model of crisis investing, dollars are just a necessary step between risky financial markets and safe-haven gold.
-Sometimes, just being out of risky assets is enough to soothe some investors’ minds.
+In this simple model of crisis investing, dollars are just a necessary step between economically-sensitive assets and safe-haven gold.
+Sometimes, just selling assets is enough to soothe some investors’ minds.

 When that’s not enough, and they finally realize that cash isn’t as safe as they thought, they’re forced to become buyers at the worst possible time – when everyone else also wants safe-haven assets.
 Like during the pandemic panic, when everyone wanted to buy and no one was selling (mints and refiners are still catching up with demand).